 New York City: Commission on Human Rights Law

-ThinkHR: New York Prohibitions on Discrimination*
+Mineral: New York Prohibitions on Discrimination*

 New York State requires that every employer adopt a sexual harassment prevention policy that includes a complaint form for employees to report alleged incidents of sexual harassment.
 A model policy and complaint form is available to employers for implementation.
 If an employer does not adopt the model policy it must ensure that their policy meets or exceeds certain minimum standards.

 Every employer in New York State is required to provide employees with sexual harassment prevention training to all employees annually.
-An employer that does not use the model training developed by the Department of Labor and Division of Human Rights must ensure that the training that they use meets or exceeds the certain minimum standards.
+An employer that does not use the model training developed by the Department of Labor and Division of Human Rights must ensure that the training that they use meets or exceeds certain minimum standards.

 Additionally, employers in New York City are subject to further requirements as it relates to training.
 Notably, independent contractors who work more than 80 hours in a calendar year and for at least 90 days must also complete the anti-sexual harassment training.